fitbit-v/Stories/Lightning/MIGRATION.md

     2. SFDC-1881
     3. SFDC-2029

-    Below is the component list for the payment panel:
+    Component list for the payment panel:

     VF Page: